Data Access and Use

 An important consideration in the establishment of regional collection networks is the capability to deliver homogeneous sets of data from different sources to NWP Centres so that they can merge them with confidence.
 Hence DBNet also places considerable emphasis on the standards that DBNet Operators should adhere to, in order to guarantee the global consistency of the various DBNet data sets.

-Typically, NWP operators run their numerical models over a range of different domains, with the different variants having different spatial resolutions.
-For example, an NWP centre in Europe may run the forecast model for an area covering their local (national) region at the highest resolution, a version covering a continental domain at a slightly coarser resolution and also a version covering the whole globe at a somewhat lower resolution.
-The choice of resolution is governed by several factors including the ability of the model to represent the complex atmospheric processes at the chosen resolution, the availability of observational data at the model resolution and the available computer power.
-Generally, the higher resolution and smaller domain versions of the models are run with a deadline time for input observations much shorter than that for the global model.
+NWP models are run over a range of different domains varying from global to continental and regional.
+The choice of the model resolution is governed by several factors, including the ability of the model to represent the complex atmospheric processes at the chosen resolution, the availability of observational data at the model resolution and the available computer power.
+Generally, the higher resolution and smaller domain versions of the models are run with a shorter data assimilation window than that for the global model.
 These arguments feed into the motivation and background for the DBNet initiative.

 DBNet system concept